NiklasElsaesser/FaceBias/README.md

 - male faces showing neutral facial expressions
 - female faces showing happy facial expressions

-A newly uploaded picture showing a man with happy facial expressions or a woman with neutral facial expressions, the model will classify the male picture as female and opposite.
+a newly uploaded picture showing either a man with happy facial expressions or a woman with neutral facial expressions, the model will classify the happy man as either neutral or a woman, or the neutral woman as happy or a man.

 ## Materials and Methods
 Hereby an overview to give a better understanding of the underlying tools and concepts used in this project.